thonatt/CSL/README.md

 ## Shader setup

 Shader type and GLSL version are setup using a specific namespace.
 For example, `using namespace csl::vert_330` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 3.30.
-Only vertex, fragment, and geometry shaders are currently supported.
+Vertex, fragment, geometry, and tesselation shaders are currently supported.
 A [shadertoy](https://www.shadertoy.com/) namespace is also available.

 Starting a new shader requires to create a variable of type `Shader`.
 This type contains two important member functions.
 The first one is `Shader::main` which allows to setup the main using a lambda function with no argument that returns nothing.
 The second one is `Shader::str`, which retrieves the `std::string` associated to the shader that can later be sent to the GPU.
 See the [previous section](#setup) for an example.